cliftonh02/devise/readme.md

  - user data (request data) that persists across requests
  - http is a stateless protocol.
 Sessions make it stateful.
  - where can we store session data?
-  — cookies (client-side)
+  - cookies (client-side)
-  — database (server-side -- why would we use the db?)
+  - database (server-side.
+Why would we use the db?)
  - what is the data structure session data is stored in?

 - What’s the difference between sessions and cookies?
-  — session is encrypted
+ - session is encrypted
-  — both can be client side, so don’t put secrets in either
+ - both can be client side, so don’t put secrets in either

 - Is a session the same thing as a user?
   -should logged in / logged out info be stored in the user table?
-  -session usually have a user_id to find the session based on current user
+  -sessions and users are related - we usually store the user_id in a session to find the currently logged in user.

 <details>